-The Master of Science in Chemistry program emphasizes the professional development of graduate students through close mentoring by a faculty advisor.
-We feel it is an ideal program for those looking for advanced training which will lead to industrial employment, community college instruction, or further study in a doctoral program or other advanced degree.
+The Master of Science in Chemistry program provides an exciting and dynamic environment where students can thrive doing cutting-edge research.
+Our program emphasizes the professional development of graduate students through close mentoring by a faculty advisor.
+It is an ideal program for advanced training that will lead to industrial employment, community college instruction, or further study in a doctoral program or other advanced degree.

 Our graduate students: